-Each student is responsible for his or her financial obligations to Northwestern University, even if financially sponsored in full or in part by a third party.
-Any questions about university financial procedures should be directed to the Office of Student Finance.
+Each student is responsible for their own financial obligations to Northwestern University, even if financially sponsored in full or in part by a third party.
+Any questions about University financial procedures should be directed to the Northwestern Office of Student Finance.

-Failure to read Northwestern University Financial Regulations does not excuse the student from compliance with rules and regulations therein stated.
+Failure to read Northwestern University Financial Regulations does not excuse the student from compliance with the rules and regulations therein stated.